Looking in the mirror and feeling a tad pale, pasty…

 David Cameron on the other hand seemed to be working the garden with delighted merriment.
 He was having a ball and was proving very amenable.
 This was surprising, but quite undeniable, just like Clegg’s evident uptight sadness.

 Would Cameron have swayed me with a dry aside and an ironic quip?
 Perhaps, and maybe that’s why it was best avoided.
 Feeling quite bold and mildly inebriated, accompanied by some friends, we dashed around as much of the house as was possible.

 I opened cupboards, sat in chairs, admired paintings and peeped behind doors that looked private.
 Nothing to see.
 No skeletons.
 No Sam Cam.

 At the end of the night, I may have said something which upset Ivan Massow, he certainly fled from the conversation in a hurry.
 He endured much worse flack the following day for his column in the Evening Standard, but yes, I may have overstepped the mark.

 Much like my younger self, I was there to the bitter end, fighting over half a bottle of red wine with Amanda Barrie and Stephen Gilbert, the Lib Dem MP for St. Austell and Newquay.

 Ms Barrie was hilariously entertaining and were we not ushered towards the famous front door, I could have stayed chatting to her all night.

 Intrigue and oddness

-The evening proved to be a hoot.
-It was exciting, oddly camp and very, very interesting.
+The evening was a horrific hoot.
 There wasn’t a dull second in that couple of hours.
 It was rich with intrigue and possibility from beginning to end.

-My encounter with Clegg was uncomfotably underwhelming, but I now believe we have something in common.
+My encounter with Clegg was uncomfortably underwhelming, but I now believe we have something in common.
 We’re both clinging onto what’s left of our souls.
 Sometimes that’s a full-time, thankless and exhausting job.